tlindsay42/ArmorPowerShell/.github/CONTRIBUTING.md

 Unsure where to begin contributing to ArmorPowerShell?
 You can start by looking through these `Type: Good First Issue` and `Type: Help Wanted` issues:

-* [Good First Issues][good_first_issue]: issues which should only require a few lines of code and a test or two.
+* [Good First Issues][good_first_issue]: beginner issues that should only require a few lines of code and a test or two.
-* [Help Wanted Issues][help_wanted]: issues which should be a bit more involved than `Good First Issue` issues, but should follow an existing template.
+* [Help Wanted Issues][help_wanted]: issues that should be a bit more involved than `Good First Issue` issues, but should follow existing templates.

 ### Pull Requests